Registration and Enrollment

 Students may update their schedule of courses during the first 5 days of the fall and spring semesters.
 Add/drop for Interim, Summer I, and Summer II is limited to the first two days of the term.
 Adding courses is subject to availability.
 Courses dropped during the official add/drop period will not appear on the students’ transcripts.

 Students may drop courses after the end of the official add/drop period, but the consequences of doing so are quite different.
 Students wishing to drop courses should always seek advice from their instructors and advisers, but this is particularly necessary when the add/drop period has passed.
 All courses dropped after the official period will appear on the students’ transcript.
 A course dropped after the official add/drop period, but on or before the withdrawal date, as noted on the Academic Calendar, will be recorded with a grade of 'WP' or 'WF'.
 The grade of 'WP' indicates the student carried out the official drop process and was passing the course at the time s/he officially dropped the course.
 A grade of 'WP' does not affect the credit hours or GPA.
 The grade of 'WF' will be recorded if the student does not follow the official drop process or was failing the course at the time the course was dropped.
 The withdrawal form, obtained by the student, must be signed by the course instructor and faculty adviser, and additionally by the athletics compliance officer or international program coordinator when appropriate, The form must indicate the grade to be recorded and must be returned to the Office of the Registrar prior to the withdrawal deadline.
 Students who drop courses during the last four weeks of regular semester classes will automatically and routinely be assigned a grade of 'WF'.
-The grade of 'WF' counts as failing grade in the student's GPA.
+The grade of 'WF' counts as a failing grade in the student's GPA.

-Auditing a course allows a student to take class without the benefit of a grade or credit for the course.
+Auditing a course allows a student to take a class without the benefit of a grade or credit for the course.
 A student who audits does so for the purpose of self-enrichment and academic exploration.
-The option to audit a course is predicated on a space is available basis only and requires the permission of the instructor and the Registrar.
+The option to audit a course is predicated on a space-available basis only and requires the permission of the instructor and the Registrar.
 A student wishing to audit a course must contact the Office of the Registrar to determine space availability.
 An auditor is considered a passive learner and may not take examinations, but is expected to attend classes with reasonable regularity.
 Under no circumstances may an audit be changed to a registration for credit, or a registration for credit be changed to an audit, after the end of the add/drop period.
 The notation 'AU' (Audit) will be noted on the student’s transcript.
 Students auditing a course will not receive credit and the grade of 'AU' does not count in the GPA.
 A per-course fee is charged to part-time and non-credit students who audit a course.

 Wofford reserves the right to cancel a course that is considered under-enrolled or for any other cogent reason.